huttmf/nelder-mead/README.md

 (Spendly, Hext, and Himsworth).
 This creates a simplex with unit edges between all vertices.
 Some implementations just form the initial simplex by taking a step in each direction.
-Since we're talking about non-linear optimization, every case will be different.
+Since we're talking about non-linear optimization, there is no one initial simplex that is best for every case.
 For my applications, concerning antenna array optimization, the initial simplex with unit edges seems to give the best results.
 Although it does have to be scaled at times depending on the problem.

 ## Installation